Fall 2023 building evacuation drills

 A building evacuation goes into effect in the event of a fire or other emergency that requires all occupants to leave the building to ensure their safety.
 Please read the following information regarding building evacuations.

-Please refer to your building-specific Emergency Action Plan and Emergency Evacuation Route Maps to see the evacuation routes and designated Evacuation Assembly Area where building occupants should go immediately after leaving the building after an evacuation due to fire or another emergency.
-Evacuation maps are posted by the main elevator lobby of each floor in all buildings, and in the main lobby of buildings that do not have an elevator.
+Also, refer to your building-specific Emergency Action Plan and Emergency Evacuation Route maps to see the evacuation routes and designated Evacuation Assembly Area where building occupants should go immediately after leaving the building after an evacuation due to fire or another emergency.
+Evacuation maps are posted by the main elevator lobby of each floor in all buildings and in the main lobby of buildings that do not have an elevator.
 In addition, please review the building evacuation guidelines below:

 Building Evacuation Guidelines

 - Identify the two nearest exits for your area, which are shown on the Emergency Evacuation Route maps.
 It’s important to know two exit paths should smoke, fire or other hazards block one.

 - Identify the location of the nearest fire alarm pull station if they exist in your building.
 This is the best way to alert others about a fire.

 - Follow instructions by emergency services personnel, including UIC Police, the Chicago Fire Department, EHSO or other responding agencies.

 - When the fire alarm is activated, leave immediately through the nearest and safest exit.
 Do not attempt to use elevators.

 - If you’re not able to evacuate without assistance, proceed to the nearest stairwell and wait there to be evacuated by a member of the Chicago Fire Department.
 Once you are in the stairwell, use a cell phone to call UIC Police at 312-355-5555.
 Be prepared to tell them your exact location, name, cell phone number and any other information needed to assist with your evacuation.